hanabi/hanabi.github.io/misc/Bluff_Types.md

 ### Pseudo-Bluffs

 There are yet other kinds of *Bluffs* where **no-one (neither Bob nor Cathy) is lied to**.
-However, something strange about the clue that was given is taken as a cue for the next player to blind-play their *Finesse Position* card.
+However, something strange about the clue is taken as a signal for the next player to blind-play their *Finesse Position* card.
 This is called a *Pseudo-Bluff*.

 A *Rank Choice Bluff* is an example of a *Pseudo-Bluff*.

 ### Pseudo-Finesse

 When a player happens to play a "matching" card into a *Pseudo-Bluff*, it is a *Pseudo-Finesse*.
-(This is different from a "normal" *Finesse*, because the player in *Bluff Seat* has no reason to believe that their card that they are playing is matching.
+(This is different from a "normal" *Finesse*, because the player in *Bluff Seat* has no reason to believe that the card that they are playing will necessarily match.

 ## Deferring Bluffs